 John M. Beahn

-John Beahn advises on a broad range of legal issues arising in commercial, regulatory and transactional matters affecting wireline and wireless service providers, telecommunications equipment manufacturers and information technology providers.
-He also represents private equity firms, investment firms and commercial banks in communications and technology matters.
+John Beahn advises on a broad range of legal issues arising in commercial, regulatory and transactional matters affecting wireline and wireless service providers, media and content providers, telecommunications equipment manufacturers and information technology providers.
+He also represents private equity firms, investment firms and commercial banks in communications, media and technology matters.

-Mr. Beahn’s advice on commercial matters includes structuring and negotiating telecommunications services agreements, master services agreements, technology licensing agreements, content provider agreements, capacity lease agreements, private line agreements, data protection agreements, MVNO agreements, and technology development and distribution agreements.
+Mr. Beahn’s advice on commercial matters includes structuring and negotiating telecommunications services agreements, master services agreements, technology and content licensing agreements, content provider agreements, capacity lease agreements, private line agreements, data protection agreements, satellite transponder agreements, MVNO agreements, and technology development and content distribution agreements.

-Mr. Beahn’s regulatory practice includes counseling on federal and state regulatory issues related to carrier licensing requirements, universal service matters, and customer privacy and cybersecurity matters.
+Mr. Beahn’s regulatory practice includes counseling on federal and state regulatory issues related to carrier licensing requirements, universal service matters, media ownership and customer privacy, network neutrality and cybersecurity matters.
 He also has substantial experience with issues involving wireless carriers and wireless broadband technologies, including spectrum leasing arrangements, auctions-related issues and regulatory compliance obligations.

-Mr. Beahn’s transactional practice includes negotiating advice and assistance to U.S. and international telecommunications carriers regarding mergers and acquisitions and corporate finance activities, including debt placements and equity offerings.
+Mr. Beahn’s transactional practice includes negotiating advice and assistance to U.S. and international telecommunications carriers, wireless providers and media and content providers regarding mergers and acquisitions and corporate finance activities, including debt placements and equity offerings.
 He represents clients in the negotiation of strategic relationships in a variety of telecommunications, wireless and broadband business alliances.
-He also assists carriers, financial advisors and investment firms in obtaining federal and state regulatory approvals regarding mergers and acquisitions, debt offerings and corporate finance activities.
+He also assists carriers, content providers, financial advisors and investment firms in obtaining federal and state regulatory approvals regarding mergers and acquisitions, debt offerings and corporate finance activities.

-Mr. Beahn also has broad experience representing telecommunications and information technology clients in Exon/Florio reviews before the Committee on Foreign Investment in the United States.
+Mr. Beahn also has broad experience representing telecommunications and information technology clients in national security reviews before the Committee on Foreign Investment in the United States.
 Mr. Beahn’s representations include structuring and negotiating national security agreements for some of the largest and most complex transactions in the telecommunications and technology sectors.
-Significant representations include: